maragraziani/ConceptAttribution/README.md

 #### 7. Acknowledgements

-This work was supported by PROCESS.
+This work was supported by PROCESS and AI4MEDIA (EU H2020).

 ### Contact